Synthetixio/synthetix-subgraph/README.md

 **⚠️ Using subgraphs with the hosted service may introduce breaking changes.** The Synthetix subgraphs are under active development.
 Because The Graph does not currently support pinning subgraph versions on the hosted service, these subgraphs should be used with caution.

-Note that data queried from the optimism network may be incomplete due the regenesis on 11/11/21.
+Note that data queried from the Optimism networks may be incomplete due the regenesis on 11/11/21.

 ### The Graph Network

 The subgraph can also be found on The Graph’s decentralized network **[here](https://thegraph.com/explorer/subgraph?id=0xde910777c787903f78c89e7a0bf7f4c435cbb1fe-0&view=Overview)**.

 The decentralized network supports pinning versions.
-Subgraphs on the decentralized network can only query data on mainnet currently.
+Subgraphs on the decentralized network can only query data on mainnet.

 ## Usage

-### synthetix-data

-To abstract interacting with The Graph’s hosted service directly, Synthetix maintains a JavaScript library: [synthetix-data](https://github.com/Synthetixio/js-monorepo/tree/master/packages/data).
-The library provides TypeScript support for the returned data and allows you to subscribe to real-time updates.

 ### Query the hosted service directly